Dynamic Resource Allocation

 When a Pod references a ResourceClaimTemplate, Kueue reads the deviceClassName from the template’s exactly field and looks it up in deviceClassMappings.
 This mapping tells Kueue which logical resource name to charge quota against.
 The number of units charged is determined by the count field in the device request (default 1).

 Only the ExactCount allocation mode is supported.
-CEL selectors and the All allocation mode are not supported in alpha.
+The All allocation mode is not supported.

 For setup instructions, see Set Up Dynamic Resource Allocation.